oconnor663/jacko.io/posts/async_io.md

   - [Non-blocking](#non_blocking)
   - [Poll](#poll)

-Of course async/await wasn't invented just for efficient sleeping.
+Of course async/await wasn't invented for sleeping.
 Our goal all along has been IO, especially network IO.
-Now that we can build futures and tasks, we have all the tools we need to get some real work done.
+Now that we have futures and tasks, we can start doing some real work.

 Let's go back to ordinary, non-async Rust for a moment.
 We'll start with a toy server program and a client that talks to it.
 Then we'll use threads to combine